asterion-digital/asterion-as-code/infra-rpi/README.md

 ## Setup environment
 If you have followed the [introductory guide](../README.org) and have Pulumi CLI installed on your local machine, it's time to configure Pulumi to operate our RPI stacks remotely from this local machine.

+### Initialise an existing Pulumi Project
-To get started lets initialise our project, making sure we are in the right directory, have the python [[https://docs.python.org/3/library/venv.html][virtual environment]] activated, and have installed our python dependencies with [[https://pypi.org/project/pip/][pip]].
+To get started with Pulumi, lets initialise our project, making sure we are in the right directory, have the python [virtual environment](https://docs.python.org/3/library/venv.html) activated, and have installed our python dependencies with [pip](https://pypi.org/project/pip/).

 ```
 # Start from the infra directory and initialise